N3b3x/hf-ws2812-rmt-driver/README.md

 ## 📦 Overview

 **HF-WS2812** is a lightweight ESP-IDF component that provides precise timing for WS2812-compatible LED strips via the RMT peripheral.
-All parameters—including the number of LEDs, timings, and GPIO—are configurable through Kconfig.
+All parameters can be configured through Kconfig or supplied at runtime through the `WS2812Strip` C++ class.
 A minimal C API is provided, with an optional C++ wrapper for easier integration in modern applications.

 ---